jieggii/puffy/README.md

 `sudo systemctl enable puffy.service`

-You can also read puffy logs using
+You can also read puffy logs using this command:

 `sudo journalctl -u puffy.service`
 </details>